-Your let to asking me to give a history of the livestock industry of this letter and the letter seventies and early eighties came some time ago.
-It is drawing a long bow on memory to do so with accuracy(Letter from John C. lawrence to J.O.
+Your letter asking me to give a history of the livestock industry of whitman county in the late seventies and early eighties came some time ago.
+It is drawing a lonw bow on memory to do so with accuracy ...
+(Letter from John C. Lawrence to J.O.
 Oliphant in possession of the author)

-Porturately S.W.
+Fortunately S.W.
 Crumbaker of Colfax was at my home when your letter came.
-He was a pich or and stock raiser with a large acquaintance in the late a venties as well as later and gave me a good deal of help.
-I then wrote to Colonel Duling of Carfield who came with his brother Joe in 1880 and was for many years active in raising and handling all kinds of stock, particularly cattle and hogs.
+He was a pioneer and stock raiser with a large acquaintance in the late s venties as well as later and gave me a good deal of help.
+I then wrote to Colonel Duling of Carfield who came with his brother Joe in 1890 and was for many years active in raising and handling all kinds of stock, particularly cattle and hogs.
 He added a good many names to the list I have.

-Since then I have recalled a number of names, so that, while not yet complete, I have a list of about all of the principal stockmen of that period,
+Since then I have recalled a number of names, so that, while not yet complete, I have a list of about all of the principal stockmen of that period.

-You must remember that "hitman county at that time included both Adams and Franklin counties, Consequently a history of the stockmen will include the three counties.
+You must remember that Whitman county at that time included both Adams and Franklin counties.
+Consequently a history of the stockmen will include the three counties.
 To better understand the territor I will give you the principal localities occupied by the stockmen of that day.